tillmzw/cos/content/pcs/benjamin.md

 ---
-title: Benjamin Graham
+title: Benjamin
 toc: false
 showFullContent: true
 ---

-A ranger, clad in hunting gear.
+Benjamin Graham is a ranger, clad in hunting gear.

 ---